 Researchers found a significant effect on flexibility with the greatest improvements occurring for the training groups (SRT 14.7% and TRT 11%).
 Both training groups had large percent improvements in strength compared to CON, but only the TRT group reached statistical significance for the strength improvements.

-17) In a 2015 study in the journal Clinical Interventions in Ageing, a Brazilian research team, led by Nelson h Carneiro (https://bit.ly/30ifful), analyzed the effect of resistance training performed at different weekly frequencies on flexibility in older women.
+16. A 2015 study, analysed the effect of resistance training performed at different weekly frequencies on flexibility in older women.
 For the study,53 older women (>60 years old) were assigned to perform resistance training either two, or three times per week.
 The resistance training program comprised eight exercises in which the participants performed one set of 10–15 repetitions maximum for a period of 12 weeks.
 Anthropometric, body-composition, and flexibility measurements were made at baseline and post-study.

 The result of the study revealed that the training group had significant improvement in flexibility among college male hostel students after the resistance training protocol.
 It was also concluded that, resistance training is one of the best training methods for improving the flexibility as well as the physical fitness of young men.

-19) In a 2017 study in the journal Isokinetics & Exercise Science, a team of US and Brazilian researchers led by, Alex S. Ribeiro (https://bit.ly/36n8Ulb), analysed the effect of resistance training on flexibility in young adult men and women.
+18. A 2017 study, analysed the effect of resistance training on flexibility in young adult men and women.
 For the study, 28 men and 30 women underwent resistance training for 16 weeks, 3 times per week.
 Flexibility measurements were performed at pre-training, mid-training, and post-training.

-Researchers found that both sexes increased flexibility similarly from baseline to mid-training in shoulder extension and lateral trunk inclination.
-Shoulder flexion increased at the same magnitude in men and women from baseline to post-training.
+Researchers found that, both sexes increased flexibility similarly from baseline to mid-training in shoulder extension and lateral trunk inclination.
+Shoulder flexion increased at same magnitude in men and women from baseline to post-training.
 Hip flexion and trunk flexion scores increased from baseline to mid-training.